-The following table sets forth the name, age and position of each of our directors, executive officers, key employee and key consultant as of June 5, 2014.
+The following table sets forth the name, age and position of each of our directors and executive officers as of January 31, 2014.

 Name Age Position

 Directors

 Dennis G. Podlesak (2) 56 Chairman of the Board of Directors

 Fabrice Egros, Ph.D.
-(1) 52 Director
+(1) 51 Director

 Luke Evnin, Ph.D.
 (2)(3) 50 Director

 Kim P. Kamdar, Ph.D.
-(3) 47 Director
+(3) 46 Director

 Ivor Royston, M.D.
-(3) 69 Director
+(3) 68 Director

 Richard P. Shea (1) 62 Director

 George W. Sledge Jr., M.D.
 (1)(2) 62 Director

 Executive Officers

 Arlene M. Morris 62 President, Chief Executive Officer and Director

-John S. Pallies 50 Chief Financial Officer and Treasurer
+John S. Pallies 49 Chief Financial Officer and Treasurer

+Steven M. Fruchtman, M.D.
+62 Chief Medical Officer

 Robert S. Goodenow, Ph.D.
 63 Chief Business Officer and Secretary

 Peter Ordentlich, Ph.D.
 45 Chief Technology Officer

-Key Employee

-Caryn L. Peterson 55 Vice President, Regulatory Affairs

-Key Consultant

-Pamela M. Klein, M.D.
-52 Chief Medical Officer and Special Advisor to the Chief Executive Officer

-Member of the audit committee.
+(1) (2) (3) Member of the audit committee effective February 2014.

-Member of the compensation committee.
+Member of the compensation committee effective February 2014.
 Member of the nominating and corporate governance committee.

-The following includes a brief biography for each of our directors, executive officers, key employee and key consultant, with each director biography including information regarding the experiences, qualifications, attributes or skills that caused our board of directors to determine that each member of our board of directors should serve as a director as of the date of this prospectus.
-There are no family relationships among any of our directors, executive officers, key employee or key consultant.
+The following includes a brief biography for each of our directors and executive officers, with each director biography including information regarding the experiences, qualifications, attributes or skills that caused our board of directors to determine that each member of our board of directors should serve as a director as of the date of this prospectus.
+There are no family relationships among any of our directors or executive officers.